 Bar graphs are great for simple student surveys.
 You can interview your class about their favorite pets, flavors of ice cream, pizza toppings, or favorite games to play at recess.
 Then create a class graph on chart paper and let students make observations.
 Here’s more on how I teach bar graphs in 3rd & 4th grade.

-Line plots can also be called dot plots.
+Line plots can also be called dot plots and are super tricky for students in our graphing in math unit.
 These more advanced graphs can be tricky for students to master!
 I start out using whole numbers on a simple line plot where the data points represent one.
 As students learn more about them, we create more complex line plots with larger numbers and fractions.
 I print out a large copy of this line plot anchor chart and students glue a smaller copy into their math notebooks.

 The best way to teach line plots to 3rd and 4th graders is to involve them in creating them.
 The more they plot data on number lines and create line plots, the more they will understand how to interpret data on them.
 Hands on graphing activities in math are really the way to teach these tricky line plots!
 If you’d like more on how I teach line plots in 4th grade, click here.